 Can Uniforms Stop Bullying?

-No. In fact, according to ProCon, school uniforms were reported to increase bullying and physical assaults.
+No, uniforms do not stop students from bullying.
+In fact, according to ProCon, school uniforms were reported to increase bullying and physical assaults.
 While uniforms are meant to be an equalizer, they become nothing more than wearing the same colors and types of clothing.
 The root of bullying behavior is not addressed.

 If there is anything I have learned in my years teaching in public school, bullying will always happen, and students almost always see it first.
 Having a way that students can report easily when they see bullying situations is imperative.